scinfu/SwiftSoup/README.md

 pod "SwiftSoup"
 ```

-# To parse a HTML document:
+# To parse an HTML document:

 ```swift
 do{